Sienna Miller, and her many changing hair styles

-MASH, was a great show for a lot of reasons.
-The actors, the writing the directors ect , but in my MASH was on a great successful path pretty much from the very beginning with the exception of a few time slot bumps.
+MASH, was a great TV show for a lot of reasons.
+The actors, the writing the directors ect , but MASH was on a great successful path pretty much from the very beginning with the exception of a few time slot bumps.
 The show made a very radical gamble when the ’74-’75 season ended.
-The show lost two of it’s most popular cast member’s of the show at the same time, and appear on there finial show at the same time.
-Which was MacLean Stevenson’s charachter finial show, and the writers, and producers had to scramble to fix the mess, when his character was killed off.
-Wayne Rogers there was no special goodbyes or send offs for Wayne Rogers he abruptly because of a dispute regarding is role on the show, and just did not return for the 1975-1976 season.
+The show lost two of it’s most popular cast member’s on the same final episode of that season.
+Which was McLean Stevenson’s characters finial show, and the writers, and producers had to scramble to fix the mess, when his character was killed off.
+Wayne Rogers there was no special goodbyes, or send offs he just abruptly quit because of a dispute regarding is role on the show, and just did not return for the 1975-1976 season.

-So on the finial show of MacLean Stevenson, it was also the last show for Wayne Rogers, and the fall 1975 season began.
+So on the finial show of McLean Stevenson, it was also the last show for Wayne Rogers, and the fall 1975 season began.
 It shows Hawkeye returning from Tokyo, and learning that Wayne Rogers character Trapper John McIntyre got all his point and was sent home great quick fix in writing.
 Well written, to explain his absence.
-Which was an easy fix.
-Its the Army at war in Korea, and people go home.
+It’s the Army at war in Korea, and people go home, or die.

-The big gamble was replacing Trapper with is crazy womanizing ways was with squeaky clean BJ Hunnicut family man, and all the above, young just out of medical school.
-The chemistry with Hawkeye and Trapper was very good, and to flip the chemistry was a major gamble that worked.
-The show was enormously popular so the flip in the show was something they could try.
+Another big roll of the dice was replacing Trapper with is crazy womanizing ways was with squeaky clean BJ Hunnicut family man, and all the above, young just out of medical school.
+The chemistry with Hawkeye, and Trapper was very good, and to flip the chemistry was a major gamble that worked.
+The show was enormously popular so the flip in the show was something they could try even if it failed.

-Lets take it a step farther, we had to replace the Colonel with a veteran full bird Colonel with Henry Morgan veteran character actor from old Hollywood, this guy was kind of forgotten.
-The last major thing he did was Dragnet in the late 60’s; which ended in 1970; he was old school acting appearing in classic movies such as The Ox Bow Incident opposite Henry Fonda.
-High Noon with Gary Cooper, and a string of B movies along the way up to his MASH time.
+Lets take it a step farther, we had to replace the Stevenson’s role with a veteran full bird Colonel with Henry Morgan veteran character actor from old Hollywood, this guy was kind of forgotten.
+The last major thing he did was a re hash of Dragnet in the late 60’s; which ended in 1970; he was old school acting appearing in classic movies such as The Ox Bow Incident opposite Henry Fonda, and High Noon with Gary Cooper, and a string of B movies leading up to his MASH time.

-The key to the show, as long as they had Alan Alda as there anchor, and kept him happy they could try these, and make these radical changes.
+The key to the show, as long as they had Alan Alda as there anchor, and kept him happy they could try, and make these radical changes.
 They lose Alda the show is over, and out.
 The most wild thing about MASH the show was very stingy.
 It was not like the wild CBS of the Norman Lear era, pumping out spin off after spin off.
-As long as MASH was on TV; from 1972 to 1983; there was not one spin off while the show was in its full run.
-The show Aftermash started the fall of ’83; and there was a very, very horrible show that never got past a pilot which was called WALTER starring Gary Burghoff.
+As long as MASH was on TV, from 1972 to 1983; there was not one spin off while the show was in its full run.
+The show Aftermash started the fall of ’83; and there was a very, very horrible one episode that never got past a pilot which was called WALTER starring Gary Burghoff.
 Theses shows were not technically spin offs since MASH had already ended in 1983

-Unlike all those great CBS Normal Lear show, like All In The Family, and Maude, he was all about the spin off.
+Unlike all those great CBS Normal Lear shows, like All In The Family, and Maude, Lear was all about the spin off.
 I think you just had some anger, with some departing cast mates of MASH, that kind of killed opportunities for Stevenson, and Rogers.
 Wayne Rogers did not fair well after MASH he did a show that lasted maybe 13 or 14 episodes called City Of Angels that debuted in the fall of 1976; I did see one or two episodes.
-Wayne Rogers started an investment company which were his wealth came from, but his TV career floundered, with a small spark in the 80’s with House Calls.
-The same pretty much went for MacLean Stevenson he did 3 very poor TV shows that came out back to back to back.
-He had The MacLean Stevenson Show 1977; In The Beginning 1978; and the worst of all Hello Larry 1979; but it was the only of the three shows that lasted a full season, and a few shows into 1980
+Wayne Rogers started an investment company which the bulk of his wealth probably came from, but his TV career floundered badly after MASH, with a small spark in the 80’s with House Calls.
+The same pretty much went for McLean Stevenson he did 3 very poor TV shows that came out back to back to back.

-As the show got into the late 70’s; and it was getting kind of silly that a show about a war that only in real life lasted about 3 year, from 1950 to 1953; was dragging on about 7 season, and by 1982 10 seasons.
+As the show got into the late 70’s; and it was getting kind of silly that a show about a war that only in real life lasted about 3 year, from 1950 to 1953; was dragging on about 7 seasons, and by 1982 10 seasons in.
 It must have been getting harder and hard to write shows; and have holidays, and keep the continuity right which was completely thrown out the window at this point.
 MASH became a much serious show, by the late 70’s and early 80’s, and no more laugh track.
 A lot of the main stars of the original show are gone now.
-MacLean Stevens died in 1996; Wayne Rogers died 2015; and Larry Linville died in 2000; and with the recent death of William Christopher passing away December 31, 2016
+McLean Stevens died in 1996; Wayne Rogers died 2015; and Larry Linville died in 2000; and with the recent death of William Christopher passing away December 31, 2016

 I’m still a very big mega fan of MASH, I have many of the shows DVR’ed on Dish, and can watch some of my favorite, and most memorable episodes.
 The show sends me back in time, back to the 1970’s.
-MASH when it first aired it did not do well.
-It was bounced around to several different days of the week.
+MASH when it first aired it did not do well in the first season.
+It was bounced around to several different time slots, and days of the week.
 I as a 10 year old kid watched, but honestly didn’t get the show, but with Alan Alda getting the spotlight it jumped in the ratings, and the rest is history.
 The MASH finale Goodbye Amen and Farewell which aired February 28, 1983 with 125 million viewers, I watched of course, was the most watch TV show ever.
 A record that will never probably be broken.

 Kiss Tomorrow Goodbye 1950; this in all likelihood was the last gasp of a gangster movie that James Cagney had appeared in.
 He really should have stopped at White Heat, but this film came along.
 Th old Cagney from the 30’s was long gone, but still entertaining with some flair of the old days of James Cagney.
 Also starring Barbara Payton, Ward Bond, and Barton MacLane.

 Lets have a look at who was in the NFL in 1969; these are teams who have never won a Super Bowl.
 The Cleveland Browns, St. Louis Cardinals, Minnesota Vikings, Detroit Lions, Atlanta Falcons, and the Philadelphia Eagles.
-Theses are teams that jointed the NFL, and various times through the 1940’s, and 1950’s, and 1960’s; with the Lions joining the league in 1930 being the oldest
+Theses are teams that joined the NFL, at various times through the 1940’s, and 1950’s, and 1960’s; with the Lions joining the league in 1930 being the oldest.

 Now shall we take this a step further, shockingly even more, some of these teams have never appeared in a Super Bowl.
 We have the Cleveland Browns, and the Detroit Lions.
 The interesting thing about the old NFL.
 The Browns, Lions, and Eagles have all won NFL championships, in the 1950’s and 60’s, which were played in cold northern cities out doors in the snow, not a very pretty sight, but since the super bowl era, the Lions, and Browns never made it past the NFL championship, and only the Detroit Lions have never made it to the NFC championship in the post NFL championship era.
 You know very sadly no one cares about the old NFL.
 The Lions have actually won 4 NFL championship 1935,1952,1953,1957 if only they were called the Super Bowl back then.

 The NFL championships have gone largely forgotten.
-The Detroit Lions with there 4 championship wins, and beating the beating Cleveland Browns in 1957 with there final appearance in an NFL title game, but nobody care or remebers outside of Detroit.
-The old timers can fondly remember those 1950’s win with Bobby Layne years wining 3 of those championship.
+The Detroit Lions with there 4 championship wins, and beating the beating Cleveland Browns in 1957 with there final appearance in an NFL title game, but nobody care or remembers outside of Detroit.
+The old timers can fondly remember those 1950’s wins with the flamboyant Bobby Layne years wining 3 of those championships.
 If they were Super Bowls we would remember them, but since pre-Super Bowl they are totally forgotten.

 This as if Major League Baseball’s National league being the senior circuit as it’s called didn’t play a world series until 1946, and both leagues had separate championships.
-The American had theirs, National league with theirs, since they were separate leagues.
+The American league had there, National league with theirs, since they were separate leagues.
 Then in 1947 boom all merged up, and the world series begins, and those great Yankees championships with Ruth, DiMaggio, and Gehrig forgotten, can you imagine, but the American league was formed early enough in 1901, with the first World series in 1903; with the Boston Americans, and The Pittsburgh Pirates, with any National league championships befroe ’03 pretty much long forgotten.